CEMLYN BAY

 If you’re a dolphin or porpoise lover, then you won’t be for long.
 They come in with the tide to entrance visitors and to steal your catch.

-For very useful information about kayak fishing around the coast of Anglesey I heartily recommend that you have a look at the kayak fishing website.
+For very useful information about kayak fishing around the coast of Anglesey I heartily recommend that you have a look at the Link Below.

 You’ll learn at this particular site that the main catch in the bay is whiting, dabs, small codling and dogfish.